 I love what I hear even if it is beyond my ability to even copy.

-It is humbling, but uplifting, to watch people do what they do better than most everyone else.
+It is uplifting to watch people do what they do better than most everyone else.

-Seeing how far you can go with gifts you have been given is , for some, what life is all about.
+Seeing how far you can go with gifts you have been given is always worth doing.